© Crown copyright 2017

-Platforms often serve 1 or more broad areas of user focus:
+Platforms often serve one or more broad areas of user focus.

 Each of these needs can be fulfilled in different ways.
 Don’t underestimate the importance of social interaction.
 Far from being just about networking and chat, they help members identify and contact each.
 The most often expressed need is contacting relevant people within the community to learn and share.